raganwald/raganwald.github.com/_posts/2016-11-30-anamorphisms-in-javascript.md

 product(downToOne(5))
 ```

 For historical reasons, `reduce` in JavaScript takes two positional arguments, and we have to remember what they are and what order they're in.
-Those reasons no longer exist: JavaScvript, like nearly every other language in thsi century, has drediscovered what Smalltalk knew in 1980: named parameters are better.
+Those reasons no longer exist: JavaScvript, like nearly every other language in this century, has rediscovered what Smalltalk knew in 1980: named parameters are better.
 So from now on, let's use named parameters whenever we need more than one:

 ```javascript
 function foldWith(fn) {